A framework for LISA population inference: Introduction

 The hierarchical Bayesian formulations for population inference usually treat either (i) a set of statistically independent, individually resolved events, or (ii) a stochastic signal that can be related to the underlying source population.
 However, they do not accommodate situations where a single population contributes simultaneously to a resolvable population and to an unresolved confusion background - precisely the case for LISA GBs, and potentially for EMRIs.
 A formalism that includes both resolved events and stochastic backgrounds was proposed in the LVK context~\cite{Callister:2020arv}, but it does not treat resolved and unresolved sources in a fully consistent way.
 As a consequence, it does not account for the correlations that naturally emerge in a LISA-like Global Fit, particularly the fact that the number of resolvable events is not fixed and that resolving more or fewer sources directly impacts the inferred background.
 As LISA data-analysis tools are being developed, it is becoming essential to establish a unified formalism capable of treating such populations, both to guide methodological development and to define the data products that should be provided by the collaboration.
-This issue is also relevant for third-generation ground-based detectors, which will come online in the next decade, such as the Einstein Telescope~\cite{Punturo:2010zz} and Cosmic Explorer~\cite{Reitze:2019iox}, which are expected to detect an astrophysical stochastic background~\cite{ET:2025xjr,Bavera:2021wmw,Evans:2021gyd,Zhou:2022nmt,Zhong:2022ylh,Zhong:2024dss} in addition to individual events, and for pulsar timing arrays, which are expected to resolve individual sources in the near future~\cite{Sesana:2008xk,Sesana:2010mx,Kelley:2017vox,2017NatAs...1..886M}, particularly once the Square Kilometre Array~\cite{Janssen:2014dka} becomes operational.
+This issue is also relevant for other space-based interferometers, such as the planned mission TianQin~\cite{TianQin:2020hid}, as well as Taiji~\cite{Ruan:2018tsw} and DECIGO~\cite{Kawamura:2006up}, which are currently under development.
+It is likewise important for third-generation ground-based detectors, such as the Einstein Telescope~\cite{Punturo:2010zz} and Cosmic Explorer~\cite{Reitze:2019iox}, expected to come online in the next decade, where overlapping signals are anticipated to produce some level of source confusion~\cite{ET:2025xjr,Bavera:2021wmw,Evans:2021gyd,Zhou:2022nmt,Zhong:2022ylh,Zhong:2024dss,Johnson:2024foj}.
+Finally, similar challenges arise for pulsar timing arrays, which are expected to begin resolving individual sources in the near future~\cite{Sesana:2008xk,Sesana:2010mx,Kelley:2017vox,2017NatAs...1..886M}, particularly with the advent of the Square Kilometre Array~\cite{Janssen:2014dka}.

 In this paper, we develop a more general hierarchical Bayesian framework capable of processing the output of a Global Fit in order to describe populations that generate both a stochastic background and individually resolvable signals.
 In short, the problem can be thought of as involving two populations: one that contributes to the background and another that gives rise to resolvable sources.
 Crucially, these populations overlap in parameter space, and we derive how to account for this in a self-consistent manner when evaluating the population likelihood in Sec.~\ref{sec:hba_lisa}, after reviewing the approaches that are currently employed for LVK and PTA analyses in Sec.~\ref{sec:std_formalism}.
 In the appendix, we discuss the conditions under which our formulation reduces to the standard hierarchical Bayesian approach and how it differs from that of~\cite{Callister:2020arv}.
 Finally, using a toy model Global Fit, we illustrate how the framework can be applied in practice and highlight the interplay between the stochastic and resolved components in constraining the underlying astrophysical population.
 We stress that the toy model and its implications for LISA data analysis are very understandable even without the derivations presented in Sec.~\ref{sec:hba_lisa}.
 We therefore encourage readers interested in LISA, but less in the statistical framework for population inference, to read this section independently of Sec.~\ref{sec:hba_lisa}.